 This means it's time to embrace online rent collection!
 Treat your rental like a business to make rent collection easier for everyone involved.

-Use Landlord Studio to Collect Rent Online!
+Use Landlord Studio to Collect Rent Online for free!

 Landlord Studio has advanced fraud detection that prevent illegal transactions.